 When it’s time to start therapy, you can discuss your first combination of drugs that you’ll take – your first-line therapy.

 This used to be a trial and error process and there were terrible side-effects but that was back then, in the early days of the disease.
 Today’s drugs are numerous, easy to take, easy to tolerate, easy to adhere to and most of all highly effective.

 There are now many FDA approved drugs for HIV treatment, including multi-class combination drugs and Single Tablet Regimens (STRs).
-The combination drugs (some have been around for years while a few are relatively new and a couple are brand new) are tremendous because they combine everything you need in just one or two pills that you take just once-a-day.
+The combination drugs (some have been around for years while a few are relatively new) are tremendous because they combine everything you need in just one or two pills that you take just once-a-day.

 Most current regimens for people just starting HIV treatment consist of three drugs from different drug classes which make up the HIV cocktail.
 Combination drugs and STRs, that we've mentioned, combine two or more of these drug classes into a single pill.

 An initial Anti-Retroviral (ARV) regimen usually consists of:

 2. A Protease Inhibitor (PI) based regimen.